Skip to main content

 Scale runner processes

 Scale the number of runner containers or virtual machine instances when you want more parallelism.
 In Kubernetes, increase the Deployment replica count.
-In GCP or AWS, use the scaling controls of the service that runs the container, such as Cloud Run, GKE, ECS, EKS, or an auto-scaling VM group.
+In GCP or AWS, use the scaling controls of the service that runs the container, such as GKE, ECS, EKS, or an auto-scaling VM group.
 Each runner process connects to the same cluster and claims compatible tasks independently.
-As an alternative for local testing or constrained environments, you can run multiple runner processes inside one container or shell session.
-Use tilebox parallel only for that case.
+As an alternative for local testing or constrained environments, use -n to run multiple independent release runners inside one CLI process.

 Tilebox does not require the runner process to run in Tilebox-managed infrastructure.
 Use the process manager, scheduler, or container platform that fits your compute environment.